KQM-git/TCL/fluff/overworld.md

 - Electrified is a harmful reaction against both player and enemy.
 - Electrified's damage is classified as transformative, but it works off of environment bases.

+### Other world maps
+- The current world state & character position is saved between different world maps.

 ## Evidence Vault

 {% page-ref page="../evidence/fluff/overworld.md" %}